google-research-datasets/wit/wikiweb2m.md

 each page, links to the images present, and structure metadata such as which section each text and image element comes from.

-This dataset is a contribution from our upcoming paper `A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding`.
+This dataset is a contribution from our [paper](https://arxiv.org/abs/2305.03668) `A Suite of Generative Tasks for Multi-Level Multimodal Webpage Understanding`.

 The dataset is stored as gzipped TFRecord files which can be downloaded via these links.